Quadratic-like dynamics of cubic polynomials: Proof of Theorem C

 \begin{cor} The unbounded potentially renormalizable component consists of immediately renormalizable maps. \end{cor}

 \begin{proof} Let $\Wc_\infty$ be the unbounded potentially renormalizable component in $\Fc_\lambda$.
 Then there is a polynomial $f\in\Wc_\infty$, whose Julia set is disconnected.
-Such a polynomial is necessarily immediately renormalizable by \cite[Theorem 5.3]{BrHu2}.
-Since in Theorem~\ref{t:eqv} $(1)\Longleftrightarrow (3)$, all maps in $\Wc_\infty$ are immediately renormalizable. \end{proof}
+Such a polynomial is necessarily immediately renormalizable, by \cite[Theorem 5.3]{BrHu2}.
+By Theorem A, it follows that for any $g\in \Wc_\infty$ the restriction $g|_{X(g)}$ is quasi-symmetrically conjugate to $f|_{X(f)}$ and therefore, in fact, to a quadratic polynomial from the Main Cardioid restricted on its Julia set.
+Thus, condition (1) of Theorem B is satisfied.
+Moreover, it follows that $\thu(X(g))$ does not contain attracting periodic points except for, possibly, $0$.
+Finally, by Theorem A, it follows that $X(g)$ contains no parabolic periodic points except, possibly, for $0$.
+Thus, condition (2) of Theorem B is satisfied too.
+Applying Theorem B to $g$, we see that $g|_{X(g)}$ is quadratic-like and $g$ is immediately renormalizable as desired. \end{proof}

+The following useful lemma was suggested to us by the referee which we gratefully acknowledge here.

+\begin{lem} Let $\Vc\subset \Fc_\la$ be a stable component.
+Then no map from $\Vc$ can have a parabolic periodic point other than, possibly, $0$. \end{lem}

+\begin{proof} Suppose that $g\in \Vc$ has a parabolic periodic point $\zeta(g)\ne 0$.
+Then $g$ is isolated in the set of parameters in $\Fc_\la$ such that for the associated maps the point corresponding to $\zeta(g)$ is parabolic.
+Thus, in a small punctured neighborhood of $g$ in $\Fc_\la$ the multiplier of the associated map at the point corresponding to $\zeta(g)$, has absolute value greater than $1$.
+By the Maximum Principle this implies that $\zeta(g)$ cannot be parabolic. \end{proof}

 Let us now study bounded potentially renormalizable components.
-We now need the notion of an active critical point introduced by McMullen in \cite{Mc00}.
-Set $i=1$ or 2, and take $f\in\Fc_\lambda$.
+We need the notion of an active critical point introduced by McMullen in \cite{Mc00}.
+Set $i=1$ or $2$, and take $f\in\Fc_\lambda$.
 The critical point $\om_i(f)$ is \emph{active} if, for every neighborhood $\Uc$ of $f$ in $\Fc_\lambda$, the sequence of the mappings $g\mapsto g^{\circ n}(\om_i(g))$ fails to be normal in $\Uc$.
 If the critical point $\om_i(f)$ is not active, then it is said to be \emph{passive}.

 \begin{cor} Let $|\lambda|\le 1$.
 Every bounded potentially renormalizable component $\Wc$ in $\Fc_\lambda$ consists of stable maps.
 If $\Wc$ contains an immediately renormalizable map, then it coincides with a stable component.
 The union $\Tc_\la$ of $\Pc_\la$ with all domains of stability, whose boundaries are contained in $\Pc_\la$, equals $\thu(\Pc_\la)$. \end{cor}